 Packages include: application binaries, configuration templates, database data structures, initial installation data, instructions and the manual for the installation.
 All files are compressed and available for downloading per request.

-For all other systems configurations, WorldAPP will provide a custom deployment package, with optimized configuration settings and detailed installation instructions.
+For all other systems configurations, FORM will provide a custom deployment package, with optimized configuration settings and detailed installation instructions.